ernaniaz/jquery.loader/README.md

 v1.7 - Released Feb/16/2024:
 * Added nonce variable (to be used with CSP pages)

+v1.8 - Released Feb/20/2024:
+- Added weight variable.
+Now you can set a weight for progress on each object
+- Added JavaScript content type.
+This will be useful to load "modules"

 Note: The release date was original date I wrote and versioned this script.
 I just published it now with MIT license!

 License